justinrjoseph/overtime-app/README.md

 -

 ## Refactor TODOS:
-- Refactor user association for post_spec test
+- User associations for post_spec tests
-- Refactor posts/_form for admin user with status
+- posts/_form for admin user with status
 - Fix post_spec:80 to use factories